 In both the PGFIX and PGFREE functions, you have the option of specifying that the contents of the virtual area are to remain intact or be released.
-If the contents are to be released, you specify RELEASE=Y; otherwise, you specify RELEASE=N. If you specify PGFIX with RELEASE=Y, the PGRLSE function will be performed before the PGFIX function.
+If the contents are to be released, you specify RELEASE=Y; otherwise, you specify RELEASE=N. If you specify PGFIX with RELEASE=Y, the PGRLSE function is performed before the PGFIX function.

-If you specify PGFREE with RELEASE=Y, the PGFREE function will be performed and those pages of the virtual subarea with zero fix counts will be released; that is, the contents of virtual areas spanning entire virtual pages that were fixed are expendable and no page-outs for these pages are necessary.
+If you specify PGFREE with RELEASE=Y, the PGFREE function is performed and those pages of the virtual subarea with zero fix counts are released; that is, the contents of virtual areas spanning entire virtual pages that were fixed are expendable and no page-outs for these pages are necessary.